kubernetes-sigs/kueue/keps/1284-cluster-queue-stop/README.md

 	//
 	// Depending on its value, its associated workloads will:
 	//
-	// - StopNow - Admitted workloads are evictred and Reserving workloads will cancel the reservatio.
+	// - None - Workloads are admitted
-	// - WaitForAdmitted - Admitted workloads will run to completion and Reserving workloads will cancel the reservatio.
+	// - HoldAndDrain - Admitted workloads are evicted and Reserving workloads will cancel the reservation.
-	// - WaitForReserving - Admitted and Reserving workloads will run to completion.
+	// - Hold - Admitted workloads will run to completion and Reserving workloads will cancel the reservation.
 	//
 	// +optional
-	// +kubebuilder:validation:Enum=StopNow;WaitForAdmitted;WaitForReserving
+	// +kubebuilder:validation:Enum=None;Hold;HoldAndDrain
 	StopPolicy StopPolicy `json:"stopPolicy,omitempty"`
 }

 type StopPolicy string

 const (
-	StopNow StopPolicy = "StopNow"
+	None         StopPolicy = "None"
-	WaitForAdmitted StopPolicy = "WaitForAdmitted"
+	HoldAndDrain StopPolicy = "HoldAndDrain"
-	WaitForReserving StopPolicy = "WaitForReserving"
+	Hold         StopPolicy = "Hold"
 )